Bee hive in a UK apiary, representing seasonal varroa treatment planning

 Seasonal Timing and Temperature Considerations

 In the UK, a lot of varroa planning revolves around seasonal windows and conditions (especially temperature and brood status).
-The best treatment in the world can fail if used at the wrong time.
+Even a suitable treatment can fail if used at the wrong time or outside its label conditions.
 This is why the treatment calendar, late-summer varroa treatment timing and September follow-up checks are so important.

 Resistance and Rotation (Why Variety Matters)